ZeloZalis/ZeloZalis/README.md

 - 📃 But I can write/read english well

 CV: [Español](https://drive.google.com/file/d/1Fu1xF_cD91jCwQR8hX77DTnINzC6IMhF/view?usp=drive_link "Español")
+*Right Now Looking for Work*

+I'm also interested in helping with projects, if you are working on something and you think I can be of help with something, you can PM me.

 <!---
 ZeloZalis/ZeloZalis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.